puppetlabs/puppet-specifications/language/lexical_structure.md

     "Hello ${0}0080, how are you"
     "Hello ${$0}0080, how are you"

-See the following sections for more information: TODO: REFERENCES
+See the following sections in [Expressions][1] for more information:

 * String Interpolation
 * Types, Values, and Variables